-We went for a friend’s wedding to Payyanur, Kerala last June.
+We went for a friend’s wedding to Payyanur, Kerala in June 2015.
 Having travelled from Chennai to North Kerala for the first time, my wandering mind was wondering where to go in the short span of time that we had to explore in between the wedding celebrations.

 Obvious choice: The Bekal Fort.

 We took a car from Payyanur and reached this place in about an hour and a half covering 45 kms.

 Fort Timings: 0830-1730 hrs

 Entry Fee: Rs.5 per person for Indians and SAARC nationals and Rs.100 per person for foreign nationals

 Parking: There is ample car parking space before you enter the fort.

 I must say that the time we visited this fort was just perfect.
 We drove through decent roads, stopped for cutting chais (black tea) with drizzles accompanying us all along the way.